marcwieserdev/UE4-LeapMotionPlugin/README.md

 leap-ue4
 ====================

 A plugin for exposing Leap Motion SDK to UE4 blueprint.
-Forked to have event driven architecture, this release contains old the setup updated with compile fixes to UE4.4.
+Forked to have event driven architecture, however this first release still contains old the setup updated with compile fixes for UE4.4.

 Actually this features are done :<br/>
 get all informations on :